litvinova08/employee-creator/README.md

 - File > Import > Maven > Existing Maven Projects > Browse for the "employee-creator-backend" folder

 Run the app
-- You can Run the app by pressing the green play button or right clicking on gov.dcs.employeeslist and selecting > Run As > Java Application
+- You can Run the app by pressing the green play button

 ## Features